 Since 1904, Brighton has served as the permanent seat of Adams County.
 Brighton Colorado is a city founded on a rich history of diversity, agriculture, pioneers, railroads, and commerce.

-The eastern gateway to the Denver Metro area along the state designated Pollinator Highway (I-76 corridor), Brighton is officially recognized as a suburb of the Denver Metro area—about a 25 minute drive to Downtown, and less than that to DIA.
+The eastern gateway to the Denver Metro area along the state designated Pollinator Highway (I-76 corridor), Brighton is officially recognized as a suburb of the Denver Metro area—about a 25 minute drive to Downtown, and less than that to DEN.
 Even so, Brighton has been able to maintain that small town appeal and charm that you can’t find in larger suburbs.
 From Brighton’s growing arts and music scene to our historic downtown with craft breweries and a karaoke bar, from beautiful Barr Lake State Park to our array of local farm experiences and great parks, we’ve got something to do for just about any age.